 We took this step to promote the long-term interests of consumers.
-Our changes to the commission's Guideline: Applications for electricity and gas industry licences and energy retail licence application forms aim to ensure new retailers entering the Victorian market are sufficiently resilient to withstand wholesale market volatility.
+Our changes to the commission's Guideline: Applications for electricity and gas industry licences and energy retail licence application forms aim to examine the financial situation of new retailers at the point they enter the Victorian market, particularly in relation to wholesale market volatility.